 You assume you have to use hot water

 Soap and hot water is one tip from Mom you can safely ignore.
-Dr. Raj says that despite widespread belief that you need hot water to kill hand germs, lukewarm or even cold water will do the job just as well.
+Dr. Raj says that despite the widespread belief that you need hot water to kill hand germs, lukewarm or even cold water will do the job just as well.
 (In fact, they’re actually better for your skin because they’re less drying).
-A recent study by researchers at Vanderbilt University in Tennessee found that cold water reduced levels of bacteria just as well as hot water, as long as hands were scrubbed, rinsed, and dried properly.
-Researchers noted that while heat has been proven to kill bacteria, you’d need to use boiling water at a temp of about 212 degrees Fahrenheit to see a significantly greater reduction in pathogens.
+She notes that while heat has been proven to kill bacteria, you’d need to use boiling water at a temp of about 212 degrees Fahrenheit to see a significantly greater reduction in pathogens.
 Ouch.
-Make sure you never make these 7 bathroom cleaning mistakes again.
+Make sure you never make these bathroom mistakes again.

 You skip the soap and use hand sanitizer instead

-Alcohol-based hand sanitizers can remove and inactivate many types of microbes effectively, but it has its limits like not being able to eliminate all types of germs or harmful chemicals, according to the CDC.
-Plus, many people use hand sanitizer incorrectly from not using a large enough volume of liquid sanitizer to wiping it off before it’s had time to dry.
+If your hand sanitizer is alcohol-based, it can remove and inactivate many types of microbes effectively, according to the CDC.
+But it has its limits, warns the organization, like not being able to eliminate all types of germs or harmful chemicals.
+Plus, many people use hand sanitizer incorrectly from not using a large enough volume of liquid sanitizer to wiping it off before it's had time to dry.
 Soap and water are your best bet for fighting off germs like norovirus and Clostridium difficile, a bacteria that can cause diarrhea or life-threatening inflammation of the colon.

 You touch other surfaces immediately after washing your hands

 Nothing ruins your hard-earned hand scrubbing more than touching other surfaces right after you wash them.
-According to a 2011 study from NSF International, the public health and safety organization, nine percent of the bathroom faucets sampled at home tested positive for the bacteria coliform.
-In addition, 27 percent of the bathroom faucets carried molds and five percent had staph.
-Since moist surfaces are breeding grounds for germs, it’s best to turn off the tap or open the door in a public restroom with a paper towel to keep your hands clean!
+The public health and safety group NSF International (the NSF stands for National Sanitation Foundation) reports their scientists found coliform bacteria—a family that includes E. coli and salmonella—on 75 percent of dish sponges and clothes, 45 percent of kitchen sinks, 32 percent of cutting boards, and 18 percent of cutting boards.
+The bathroom was also problematic: 9 percent of the faucets and 27 percent of toothbrush holders had traces of the bacteria.
+Since moist surfaces are breeding grounds for germs, it's best to turn off the tap or open the door in a public restroom with a paper towel to keep your hands clean.
 Check out these 12 everyday items that are dirtier than your toilet seat.